kparc/kcc/README.md

 4 32
 ```

-And here comes an astonishing truth.
-Once we drop the brackets, it suddenly
+And here is comes: once we drop the brackets, it suddenly becomes absolutely
-becomes absolutely natural to read this expression *from right to left*.
-Take
+natural to read this expression *from right to left*.
+Take your time to
-your time to contemplate and process this statement.
-In very little time you
+contemplate and absorb this fact.
+In very little time you will see how it
-will see how it works in practice, and once you put it to practice yourself,
+works in practice, and once you put it to practice yourself, you will agree
-you will see that this way of functional composition is beautiful, elegant
+that this way of functional composition is beautiful, elegant and intuituve.
-and intuituve.

 **k expressions are read, written and evaluated right to left.**

 Just to be clear, when we say "expressions" we don't mean "programs", and this
+is a very important distinction:

+ **k programs are read, written and evaluated left to right.**

-is a very important distinction.
-Below is a diagram of a small **k program**
+Below is a diagram of a small **k program** that consists of three identical
-that consists of three identical expressions `f d i` with parens added for
+expressions `f d i` with parens added for clarity.
+Further down is the order
-clarity.
-Further down is the order of evaluation of the entire program:
+of evaluation of the entire program:

 ```q
 /   L       T       R